4d/4d-for-ios/website/translated_docs/ja/Features-Authentication.md

 ```

-Its as simple as that!
-You will find more information about this component in the [documentation](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Methods/Mobile%20App%20Email%20Checker.md), especially about resources you may use, like html templates and settings that you may want to define.
+It couldn't be any easier!
+You will find more information about this component in the [documentation](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Methods/Mobile%20App%20Email%20Checker.md), especially about the resources you may use, such as html templates and settings that you may want to define.

 # Without the component

-We will see here a basic example without using the component.
+Here is a basic example with no use of the component.

-To do so, here is the code you can use:
+To do so, enter the following code:

 ## On Mobile App Authentication